-Also, where the suggested frequency of testing does not currently apply to asynchronous generation, the Panel is proposing to include the words "as appropriate to the technology of the relevant sub-system."
-This is so the template could apply to all types of generation technologies.
+Also, where the suggested frequency of testing does not currently apply to asynchronous generation in Table 1 of the template, the Panel considers that inclusion of the words "as appropriate to the technology of the relevant sub-system", could allow the template to apply to all types of generation technologies.

-In relation to the AER's observation, while the Panel will be mindful of highlighting any changes in its communications, the Panel reiterates that it is the responsibility of generators to keep abreast of any changes that are made to the template as a result of the Panel's review.
-Under the NER, generators are required to modify their compliance programs to be consistent with any amendments made to the template by the Panel, by no later than six months after the amendments have been published, or by a date determined by the Panel.81
+In relation to the AER's observation, while the Panel is mindful of highlighting any changes in its communications, the Panel reiterates that it is the responsibility of generators to keep abreast of any changes that are made to the template as a result of the Panel's review.
+Under the NER, generators are required to modify their compliance